 That joy is the sauce for “dagljós akstur (daylight driving),” with harmonies literally chilling, as in giving you the chills.
 Like a modern day Chopino, these two will find you.
 And they will poke and probe like an eager surgeon.
 Or soothe and caress with whispers and coos.

 Guðlaugur Þórhallsdóttir brings longing to “finndu mér eitthvað súpa (find me some soup)” with his guitar’s weeping wail recalling ethereal soundscapes mined from the earth itself.
 His versatile playing and rounded musical background give the songs an undeniable legitimacy while drummer Óttar Örn seems to play a combination of acoustic and electronic kits, his beats endlessly propulsive along with the sizzle and rumble of bass and keyboard player Th.
 Stefánsson.

 Songs percolate and propel.
 They’re infectious even while they seem to alienate.
-Each track is given its due, each allowed to follow its own path no matter how divergent from the last. “vinstri höfuðið mitt upp stigann (left my head upstairs)” and “Ég hélt að þú værir klárari (I thought you were better)” go from boundless robot-rock to broken down ballad, albeit a torch song sung on an exploding Mars.
+Each track is given its due, each allowed to follow its own path no matter how divergent from the last. “vinstri höfuðið mitt upp stigann (left my head upstairs)” and “Ég hélt að þú værir klárari (I thought you were smarter)” go from boundless robot-rock to broken down ballad, albeit a torch song sung on an exploding Mars.